dbgoytia/AnomalliesYahooLab/README.md

 * Time series forecasting:

   It is a way to predict future values based on previously observed values, using a mathematical model (statistics).
 Read more about this over here, and check out my **AI-Zero-2-Hero**  repository for lab examples of what this is.

+## See also

+For other interesting datasets, see this: http://odds.cs.stonybrook.edu/